Team

 Before joining Ben & Jerry’s, Chris led the sustainability work at Seventh Generation, the leader in natural non-toxic household and personal care products.
 In addition to his for-profit experience, Chris directed Greenpeace USA’s national climate campaign and served on the staff of then Congressman Bernie Sanders.
 When he’s not working, Chris enjoys eating lots of local Vermont food.
 He currently serves as the Chair of the board of directors of CarShare Vermont and serves on the board at Vermont Businesses for Social Responsibility.

-Jessica Oski, Vice Chair
+Jessica Oski, Secretary

 Jessica has been a resident of Burlington since 1982.
 She works at Necrason Group, a government relations and lobbying firm in Montpelier.